mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

     the transitive closure.
     -   **Query forwarded address**: If an object is already reached, the VM binding can further query the new address of an object.
 This is needed to support copying GC.
-    -   **Retain object**: If an object is not reached, the VM binding can optionally request to retain (i.e.  "resurrect") the object.
+    -   **Resurrect object**: If an object is not reached, the VM binding can optionally resurrect the object.
 It will keep that object *and all descendants* alive.
--   **Request another invocation**: The VM binding can request `Scanning::process_weak_refs` to be *called again* after computing the transitive closure that includes *retained objects and their descendants*.
+-   **Request another invocation**: The VM binding can request `Scanning::process_weak_refs` to be *called again* after computing the transitive closure that includes *resurrected objects and their descendants*.
 This helps handling multiple levels of weak reference strength.

 Concretely,

 -   `ObjectReference::is_reachable()` queries reachability,
 -   `ObjectReference::get_forwarded_object()` queries forwarded address, and
--   the `tracer_context` argument provided by the `Scanning::process_weak_refs` function can retain objects.
+-   the `tracer_context` argument provided by the `Scanning::process_weak_refs` function can resurrect objects.
 -   Returning `true` from `Scanning::process_weak_refs` will make it called again.

 The `Scanning::process_weak_refs` function also gives the VM binding a chance to perform other